jethroflanagan/amd-in-a-box/README.md

 So now you can simply spellcheck line 3 of `main.js`.

 # How does it work?
-Of course, `box.pkg` isn't running some magical hidden JS function. `box.pkg` will check the string against a list of available packages.
+`box.pkg` checks the string against a list of available packages, based on the files in your project directory.

 ## Making a reliable and up to date list of packages